Casey Family Programs: Work

 Casey Family Programs has developed a number of tools used by child welfare agencies, including the Ansell Casey Life Skills Assessment.

 History

 In 1966, the Casey family philanthropy, acting through their Annie E. Casey Foundation (AECF), started a child welfare agency (foster care and related services) in the Seattle, Washington area.
 When Jim Casey's company, United Parcel Service (UPS), moved its headquarters from Seattle to New York City in 1973, he gave the Seattle child welfare agency enough funds to become officially a separate, independent entity from the AECF.
 That organization is known today as "Casey Family Programs."

-Casey Family Programs evolved over time, broadening its role from traditional foster care to "reach more children and have more of a national impact."
+Casey Family Programs has evolved over time, broadening its role from traditional foster care to "reach more children and have more of a national impact."
 By 2015, Casey Family Programs claimed to be working in all 50 states, the District of Columbia and Puerto Rico.

 Related organizations

 In 1976, Jim Casey started similar programs on the east coast, creating Casey Family Services, based in Connecticut and serving the New England states until 2012.

 In 2001, Casey Family Programs founded the Marguerite Casey Foundation to help low-income families.
 Casey Family Programs is also the founding member of Foster Care Alumni of America.